T-Mobile 5G network coverage map: which cities are covered?

 T-Mobile has quickly grown to have one of the fastest and most widespread 4G LTE networks in the US, and it wants to blanket the nation with 5G coverage as well.
-To do that, it argues that it needs extra power that will come from a proposed merger with America's fourth largest network, Sprint, and in late 2019 that deal is still awaiting regulatory approval.
+To do that, it argues that it needs extra power that will come from a proposed merger with America's fourth largest network, Sprint.

-Meanwhile, however, the carrier with the magenta color has started firing up 5G in a big way and it now covers a large part of the country in early 2020.
+Meanwhile, the carrier with the magenta color has continued firing up 5G in a big way and it now covers a large part of the country in mid 2020.

 T-Mobile is offering 5G using sub-6GHz bands that cover wider areas.
 It is also planning on launching mmWave spots in select urban locations in the near future.

-Updated: T-Mobile is currently offering two 5G phones: the Samsung Galaxy Note 10+ 5G and the OnePlus 7T Pro McLaren Edition 5G.
+Updated: T-Mobile is currently offering five 5G phones: the Samsung Galaxy S20 5G, the Samsung Galaxy S20+ 5G, the Samsung Galaxy S20 Ultra 5G, the OnePlus 8 5G and the LGV60 ThinQ 5G.

 You can check out an interactive map of all the places where T-Mobile has 5G coverage over at this link: